sirisian/ecmascript-types/README.md

 b.f('a'); // string, B's signature
 ```

-A derived method whose parameter list matches a base signature exactly overrides it, and its return type must be identical.
-Overloading on return type is allowed between sibling declarations, but a derived class cannot reuse a base's parameter list with a different return type, since a call site typed against the base would then select a signature the base never declared.
+A derived method whose parameter list matches a base signature exactly overrides it.
+Overloading on return type is allowed between sibling declarations in one class, but a derived class cannot reuse a base's parameter list with an unrelated return type.

 ```js
 class A {